 It doesn’t work that way.
 Instead, you have to allow for the whining, you have to allow for the unhappiness.
 You have to allow for the complaining, and not try to force it to go away.
 [Remember, you still have control over the environment.
 You just surrendered trying to control your child’s response to your choices as a parent.]
 Under this approach, you allow for all that unhappiness, whining, and complaining, or yelling at you because you cut off the TV or took away their toys.
 Allow for that, and give it no energy.

 On the other hand, as you wait for something positive to happen, be ever so vigilant to “catch it” as soon as it shows up.
-As soon as you see a healthy choice, such as movement toward the bedroom, reengage with your kids.
+As soon as you see a healthy choice, such as moving toward the bedroom, reengage with your kids.

 When they are putting on their PJs, pop in and give them thumbs up.
 When they jump into the bathtub without an argument, give them a smile or talk to them for a minute or two.
 Even if they just spent 15 minutes stomping their feet and complaining about going to bed, reengage with them, as if nothing happened, once they climb into bed.
 (Of course, if they are nasty with you, I would then disengage again.)